Noble friendship is the

 EARLY MEMORIES

-My spiritual journey began on the cusp of my childhood and adolescent years when I experienced a numinous dream.
-The dream sparked a deep search in me to understand more about consciousness and the multidimensional nature of reality.
+My spiritual journey began on the cusp of my adolescent years when I experienced a numinous and compelling dream.
+The dream sparked a deep search in me to understand more about the nature of consciousness and multidimensional reality.

-Soon after, I had my first exposure to Jungian thought (including the concept of Synchronicity and the practice of dreamwork) and to the ancient Chinese text known as the Yi Jing (I Ching, The Book of Changes), which I have been working with ever since.
+Soon after, I had my first exposure to Jungian thought (e.g. Synchronicity, dreamwork) and to the ancient Chinese text known as the Yi Jing (I Ching, the classic Book of Changes), which, forty-five years later, continues to be a companion-guide.

 WAYFARING